stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 5 Traffic Management - Rate Limit APIs/README.md

 ![image alt text](./media/image_2.png)

-* Register 2 new Developer Apps, one for each of your new products.
+* Using the Developer Portal, register 2 new Developer Apps, one for each of your new products.
 Record the API Keys for each App.

 * Launch the [REST Test client](https://apigee-rest-client.appspot.com/) and run some tests using each API Key.
 Verify that with the *Bronze* API key that you cannot send in more than 1 request per minute without triggering a quota exceeded exception: